Last updated on October 9, 2018

 Delaware absentee ballot deadlines

-- Voted ballots are due: Received by the close of the polls on Election Day.
+- Voted ballots are due: Received by Election Day.

 Delaware absentee ballot rules